This post may contain affiliate links. Please read our disclosure policy.

 Fresh Homemade Guacamole

-It’s easier than you think to make a batch of fresh Homemade Guacamole.
+It’s easier than you might think to make a batch of Homemade Guacamole.
 With just a few simple ingredients, and minimal effort, this popular Mexican avocado dip can be on your table and ready for chips!

-Here are 5 Tips for making the best guacamole
+5 Tips for Making the Best Guacamole

 1. Avocados

-You want to start with nice, ripe avocados, A ripe avocado will have a black skin and will yield a little when gently pressed.
+You want to start with nice, ripe avocados.
+A ripe avocado will have a black skin and will yield a little when gently pressed.
 I prefer the HASS avocados to the big Florida ones.
 The flavor is bolder, and the flesh is creamier, less watery.

 2. Garlic